Phase Zero - Starting Your Digital Transformation Journey

 Stage 1 - Align

-Executive sponsors and key stakeholders must align on why the digital transformation program is needed in the first place in order to secure funding and the appropriate level of executive sponsorship and commitment.
+The Alignment stage is critical for addressing the what, why and when aspects of the digital transformation.
+Good alignment is like having a rudder to guide the transformation initiative - particularly in heavy seas and during times of program turmoil.
+Executive sponsors and key stakeholders must align on what business problems need to be solved, why digital transformation is needed, and when the transformation should take place.
+Together, this is key to securing the right level of funding and the appropriate level of executive sponsorship and commitment.
+Some refer to this as the program’s Vision or North Star.
 Alignment also clarifies the purpose and guiding principles of the transformation.
-Together these serve to keep the program team engaged and focused on the program’s objectives and key results (OKRs).
-They also work to excite and engage program end users/customers about what is to come.
+These help keep the program team engaged and focused on the program’s objectives, how to effectively work together, and how to make challenging scope and design decisions.
+Alignment serves to excite and engage program end users/customers about what is to come.
 Without alignment, the program is at risk of not having a rudder to guide the program team nor the leadership and financial support needed to navigate difficulties that can derail the program.

 Activities and Deliverables to Consider:

-Executive Visioning Workshop to establish a North Star vision (or Massive Transformation Purpose) and OKRs that will guide your program
+Executive Visioning Workshop to establish a North Star vision (or Massive Transformation Purpose) and Objectives and Key Results (OKRs) that will guide your program

 Problem Statement to clarify your current state (current challenges), your ideal state (what good looks like), and how you propose to deliver the ideal state (high level approach)